NST28/VHT_Intern/README.md

 # VHT_Intern
-Project assigned by company
+Project assigned by company stored in folder

-open folder containing "Thread_Time.sh" and "Time_Interval_Thread.c"

-run ./Thread_Time.sh

-Time and offset data will be saved to time_and_interval.txt file